JasonLocklin/Dissertation/VWM/Methods.md

 #### Visual Working Memory Task
 The visual working memory task recorded the exact colour value selected by the participant.
-From this, several measures were
+From this, the probabilistic model described in @Emrich2012 and @Bays2009 (Figure \ref{fig_Emrich2012}) was used.
+The model provides an optimal distribution with both amplitude and variance fit to the response data about the correct target colour (and again, for non-targets where appropriate).
+From these distributions, three probabilities are computed for each
+trial:
-calculated: the probability that the response represented an attempt at selecting the correct colour ($P_T$), one of the non-target colours ($P_{NT}$, in the two and three square conditions), or simply represented a random guess ($P_G$), was calculated with the probabilistic model described in @Emrich2012 and @Bays2009 (Figure \ref{fig_Emrich2012}).
+the probability that the response represented an attempt at selecting the correct colour ($P_T$), one of the non-target colours ($P_{NT}$, in the two and three square conditions), or simply represented a random guess ($P_G$).

-For each trial, these measures were calculated based on the physical location of the participant's response relative to the true colour of the target square on the colour bar (the colorspace was as used in @Emrich2012 --- i.e., cyclical, so the extreme ends of the color bar were continouous in the analysis).
+For each trial, these measures were calculated based on the physical location of the participant's response relative to response distribution model centred on the true colour of the target square on the colour bar (the colour-space was as used in @Emrich2012 --- i.e., cyclical, so the extreme ends of the colour bar were continuous in the analysis).
 First, a probability that the
-participant indicated the correct target colour, $P_T$, was made relative to the magnitude of the location on a Gaussian distribution centred around the exact target colour.
+participant indicated the correct target colour, $P_T$, was based on the correct response distribution model.
 If the trial type included more than one initial box, then the probability that the response was made to a non-target, $P_{NT}$, was calculated in the same way but based on the colours of the non-target squares.
-Lastly, the probability that the patient guessed randomly is based on a flat distribution, however the above distributions were chosen so that this was effectively the remainder (i.e., $P_G = 1 - (P_T + P_{NT})$).
+Finally, the probability that the patient guessed randomly is based on a flat distribution, chosen so that this was effectively the remainder (i.e., $P_G = 1 - (P_T + P_{NT})$).
-To compute an estimate of the precision of target responses, the
+To provide an estimate of the precision of target responses, the
 $SD$ of the probability model used to compute the above three components was also recorded.
-This provides a measure of the spatial response precision of those trials where the patient successfully recalls and reports a viewed colour (i.e., $P_T$ and
+This provides a measure of the spatial response precision of those trials,
-$P_{NT}$), providing a basic measure of perceptual-motor ability, relevant to the task.
+providing a basic measure of perceptual-motor ability, relevant to the task.